assimp/assimp-docs/source/usage/use_the_lib.rst

-If you want to implement your own logger just derive from the abstract base class **Logger** and overwrite the methods debug, info, warn and error.
+If you want to implement your own logger just derive from the abstract base class **Logger** and overwrite the methods debug, info, warn, and error.

-If you want to see the debug-messages in a debug-configured build, the Logger-interface provides a logging-severity.
-You can set it calling the following method:
+If you want to see the debug messages in a debug-configured build, the Logger-interface provides a logging severity.
+You can set it by calling the following method:

 ::

     Assimp::DefaultLogger::get()->setLogSeverity( LogSeverity log_severity );

-The normal logging severity supports just the basic stuff like, info, warnings and errors.
+The normal logging severity supports just the basic stuff like info, warnings, and errors.
 In the verbose level very fine-grained debug messages will be logged, too.
-Note that this kind kind of logging might decrease import performance.
+Note that this kind of logging might decrease import performance.

 .. _ai_data: